networkinss/joaswizard/README.md

 * Object schemas.
 * Default info section

-First aim is to create a complete OpenAPI specification with a minimum of effort and data.
+It is possible to create a complete OpenAPI specification with a minimum of effort and data.
 All you need is a Yaml formatted file with a content like:
 ```
 name: Underdog